Scheduled MonumentsEnglandCarsington Pasture, Nickalum, Perserverance, West Head, Break Hollow and other small mines and medieval field boundaries

 What is Carsington Pasture, Nickalum, Perserverance, West Head, Break Hollow and other small mines and medieval field boundaries?

-Carsington Pasture is a scheduled ancient monument in Derbyshire comprising evidence of small-scale mining activity and medieval field systems.
+Carsington Pasture, Nickalum, Perserverance, West Head, and Break Hollow is a designated ancient monument in Derbyshire comprising a complex of small mines and associated medieval field boundaries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1412922.

 Who is responsible for protecting Carsington Pasture, Nickalum, Perserverance, West Head, Break Hollow and other small mines and medieval field boundaries?